AMA School of MedicineQuality Education That Works

 5. Limited Access to Patients & Language Barrier: Due to custom & language barrier students have limited access to patients.

 6. LOW FEES: Fee is low.
-It takes only 4 years and 10 months to complete.
+It takes only 4 years to complete the MD program.
 Very affordable Education.

 6. High Fees: China / Russia is more expensive and takes longer to complete from 5 to 6 years so the cost of life is more.